zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ## The Zetta Server

-We need to tell zetta about our custom device.
+We need to tell Zetta about our custom device.
 To do that, we require the LED device and pass it into another `.use()` function, similar to the modules we've already used (lines 4 and 11):

 ```javascript
 var zetta = require('zetta');